 I want to not waste my life.
 Exchange time wasting on what I will forget in a week for what will make a difference in my mind, finances, and social life in six months.
 I procrastinate productively with things like this because I prefer words to deeds; I make the mistake of being too general and broad that I don’t achieve depth.
 Outreach myself to my better knowing composer of this and treat these rules like commandments upon the fridge to follow-through.
 Actually follow.

 So you see, almost everything we humans worry about can be limited to those four needs and addressed by four-part plans.
 Have a go, if you like, and tell me how it goes.
-I’m curious.
+If you like.